Delhi govt to start spoken English course across 50 centres: CM Arvind Kejriwal | Education

 He said in the first phase, one lakh candidates will be given admission to the programme, which will improve their English communication skills through training.

 ''In the first phase, we will start this course at 50 centres where one lakh people will be enrolled.
 Anyone in the age group of 18-35 years and who has passed Class 12 can be part of the programme.
-This course will help them get jobs and develop their personality,'' Kejriwal said.
+This course will help them get jobs and develop their personality,'' Kejriwal said at an online press briefing.

 Kejriwal informed that there will be no course fee but initially, people will have to deposit Rs 950 as security money.